HliasOuzounis/Ai-Guess-the-elo/README.md

 # Ai-Guess-the-Elo
 An attempt at creating a neural network to guess a player's ELO rating based on their chess games/moves.

 I had this idea in mind before chess.com released their version of an elo guessing ai but I postponed it long enough that they beat me to it.
-I was inpired by [Gothamchess' Guess the Elo series](https://www.youtube.com/watch?v=0baCL9wwJTA&list=PLBRObSmbZluRiGDWMKtOTJiLy3q0zIfd7).
+I was inspired by [Gothamchess' Guess the Elo series](https://www.youtube.com/watch?v=0baCL9wwJTA&list=PLBRObSmbZluRiGDWMKtOTJiLy3q0zIfd7).

 All the effort on the project is condensed into a single file.
 You can run the `guess_the_elo.py` file with a pgn file as an argument.
 It will analyze the game, load the ai models and make a rating prediction for white and for black.
 For more info check [Usage instructions](#Usage).

 ## The Backbone
-The project uses LSTM models from the [PyTorch](https://pytorch.org) libray to make the elo predictions.
+The project uses LSTM models from the [PyTorch](https://pytorch.org) library to make the elo predictions.
 The models are fed games analyzed by stockfish and the [python-chess](https://python-chess.readthedocs.io/en/latest/#) library.

 LSTM models were used, firstly as a learning experience, and secondly because their "memory" feature I thought closely resembles how a human would analyze a game.
 For more explanations behind the decisions made read the [Decisions Explained](models/Decisions_explained.md) file.

-For the training data, games from all elo ranges from the [open liches database June 2018](https://database.lichess.org/) were used after they were analyzed and modified accordingly.
-To speed up the proccess of uniformly selecting games of all elo ranges I used [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/).
+For the training data, games from all elo ranges from the [open lichess database June 2018](https://database.lichess.org/) were used after they were analyzed and modified accordingly.
+To speed up the process of uniformly selecting games of all elo ranges I used [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/).

 ## Results
-The two models trained, as explained in the [Decisions Explained](models/Decisions_explained.md) file, were the single output elo prediction and the rating ranges precition.
-To summarize, the single output model predictis an elo rating while the rating ranges model predicts the propability of the elo being in one of 10 rating ranges.
+The two models trained, as explained in the [Decisions Explained](models/Decisions_explained.md) file, were the single output elo prediction and the rating ranges prediction.
+To summarize, the single output model predicts an elo rating while the rating ranges model predicts the probability of the elo being in one of 10 rating ranges.
 ```
 <1000, 1000-1200, 1200-1400, 1400-1600, 1600-1800, 1800-2000, 2000-2200, 2200-2400, 2400-2600, >2600
 ```
-Then takes the weighted average of those propabilities for the elo prediction.
+Then takes the weighted average of those probabilities for the elo prediction.
 ### Training
 Both models were trained on 20000 games played on lichess.org in June 2018, 2000 games of each elo range were selected.
 From those, 15% was used for testing and from the remaining 85%, 10% was used for validation.
 They were trained for 5-10 epochs, enough to decrease the loss while also avoiding overfitting.
 #### Single Output model